Frequently Asked Questions (NAMP Webinars)

 and Development in the Department of Energy as the Director of the Office of Materials

 NAMP offers web-based lectures on specific radiochemistry topics developed in cooperation with the EPA, other Federal agencies, and university partners.
 Each webinar series presents short (1 ½- to 2-hour) webinars on specific radiochemistry topics presented by renowned university professors and leading scientists in radiochemistry.
 The selected topics are designed to strengthen the participant in areas of professional engineering practice identified by the nuclear industry or national laboratories, including but not limited to actinide chemistry in the environment and in the nuclear fuel cycle.

-- Please plan to join us on March 23, 2017 at 1 pm EDT (Noon CDT) for Radiopharmaceuticals: A Brief History of Nuclear Medicine presented by Dr. Carolyn Anderson with the University of Pittsburgh.
+- Please plan to join us on October 4, 2018 at 1 pm EDT (Noon CDT) for Radiopharmaceuticals: A Brief History of Nuclear Medicine presented by Dr. Carolyn Anderson with the University of Pittsburgh.

 Click Here to Register NOW for this free webinar.

 Note: It is important to register first to set up a